Donald Trump 2020 presidential campaign: September 2017

 On September 16, groups supporting Trump held a rally on the National Mall named the Mother of All Rallies.
-Organizers were originally hoping to draw a million attendees, but in planning for security, the Metropolitan Police Department of the District of Columbia expected only eighteen hundred.
-Ultimately, only about a thousand people attended.
+Organizers were originally hoping to draw a million attendees, but in planning for security, the Metropolitan Police Department of the District of Columbia expected only 1,800.
+Only about a 1,000 people attended.

 A national organization had originally planned to hold "We Support Trump" rallies across the nation on September 9, however subsequently reneged on those plans.
 However, an independent rally in support of Trump was subsequently announced to be held on that date in Georgetown, Delaware, in a county where Trump got a majority of the vote in 2016.
 The Georgetown rally was sponsored by the Sussex County Republican Committee and attended by over 100 people.

 On September 26, Trump attended a campaign fundraising dinner hosted by the Republican National Committee in New York City.
 The event was reported to have raised nearly $5 million, with major donors spending up to $250,000 to dine with President Trump.
 Trump scheduled for a quick meeting with Nikki Haley and other U.N. officials immediately prior the fundraiser; travel expenses were reportedly filed as "government business", and therefore taxpayer-funded.
 Trump's pattern of mixing travel for fundraising activities with travel for government business has drawn criticism from government watchdog organizations.

 Trump was scheduled to headline a fundraiser in Dallas on September 27, which was canceled by its organizers in the aftermath of Hurricane Harvey.